AckerlyXu/heima/includes/virtual-machines-common-classic-connect-vms.md

 ![Virtual machines in a virtual network](./media/virtual-machines-common-classic-connect-vms/VirtualNetworkExample.png)

 Virtual networks are the recommended way to connect virtual machines in Azure.
 The best practice is to configure each tier of your application in a separate cloud service.
 However, you may need to combine some virtual machines from different application tiers into the same cloud service to remain within the maximum of 200 cloud services per subscription.
-To review this and other limits, see [Azure Subscription and Service Limits, Quotas, and Constraints](../articles/azure-subscription-service-limits.md).

 ## Connect VMs in a virtual network
 To connect virtual machines in a virtual network: